cesarzagonel/testing/articles/02-database.md

 )
 ```

+Note: `Client` uses the default configuration for connecting.

 We also need to use the json body parser, so we can send json objects
 to our application: